Termux-Labs/bananaburner-code/README.md

 - OAuth
 - A Bot-Hosting API key

-Use the BananaBurner Tools icon in the Activity Bar to connect.
+Use the BananaBurner Code icon in the Activity Bar to connect.

 ## Editors